PRISHIta123/PRISHIta123.github.io/index.md

 menuorder: 1
 ---

 I am a Masters graduate in Computer Science from <a href="https://www.cornell.edu/" style="color: cornflowerblue">Cornell University</a> and completed my undergraduate studies in Computer Science and Engineering from <a href="https://vit.ac.in" style="color: cornflowerblue">Vellore Institute of Technology (VIT, Vellore) India</a> previously.
+Currently, I am working as a Software QA Test Development Engineer for the <a href="https://developer.nvidia.com/isaac" style="color: cornflowerblue">NVIDIA Robotics Isaac Team</a>.
 I am interested in exploring and improving decision-making algorithms to ensure better robustness and task performance in autonomous systems and robots for a wide variety of applications.
 I always look forward to connecting with people having similar interests and exciting project ideas!
 You can reach out to me at pr376[at]cornell[dot]edu.

 ## Updates:

+- **[Oct 2025]** Joining <a href="https://developer.nvidia.com/isaac" style="color: cornflowerblue">NVIDIA Robotics</a> as part of their Isaac Product Team.
 - **[May 2024]** Paper accepted at  <a href="https://www.ro-man2024.org/" style="color: cornflowerblue">IEEE RO-MAN 2024</a>.
 - **[May 2024]** Started working as a Research Assistant at <a href="https://carey.jhu.edu/cdhai" style="color: cornflowerblue">JHU CDHAI</a>.
 - **[Sept 2023]** Paper accepted at <a href="https://wp.nyu.edu/workshopiros2023superautonomy/" style="color: cornflowerblue">Learning Robot Super Autonomy workshop (IROS 2023)</a>.